approov/web-quickstart-hcaptcha-javascript/README.md

 hCaptcha uses sophisticated machine learning models to tell humans and bots apart.
 This approach allows them to require less annoying tasks from users and therefore take less of their time.

-In the combined Approov/hCaptcha web flow, each API request made by the web app is handled such that:
+In the combined Approov/hCaptcha flow, each API request made by the web app is handled such that:

 * An hCaptcha token is fetched using the hCaptcha JS SDK
 * A web protection request is made to the Approov cloud service passing the hCaptcha token for verification
 * The Approov token returned from the Approov web protection request is added to the API request
 * The API request is made as usual by the web app

 The API backend, is always responsible for making the decision to accept or deny requests.
 This decision is never made by the client.
 In all flows using Approov, access is only granted if a valid Approov token is included with the request; the client (web app or mobile app) is unable to determine the validity of the token.
-Subsequent checks may further interrogate the contents of the Approov token and also check other credentials, such as user authorization, to further refine how a request should be handled.
+Subsequent checks may further interrogate the contents of the Approov token and also check other credentials, such as user authorization, to refine how a request should be handled.

 ### Approov Cloud Service